Input-output consistency in integrate and fire interconnected neurons: Abstract

 \section{Abstract}

 Interspike intervals describe the output of neurons.
-Information transmission in a neuronal network implies that the output of some neurons becomes the input of others.
+Signal transmission in a neuronal network implies that the output of some neurons becomes the input of others.
 The output should reproduce the main features of the input to avoid a distortion when it becomes the input of other neurons, that is input and output should exhibit some sort of consistency.
 In this paper, we consider the question: how should we mathematically characterize the input in order to get a consistent output?
 Here we interpret the consistency by requiring the reproducibility of the input tail behaviour of the interspike intervals distributions in the output.
-Our answer refers to a neuronal network with integrate and fire units.
+Our answer refers to a system of interconnected neurons with stochastic perfect integrate and fire units.
 In particular, we show that the class of regularly-varying vectors is a possible choice to obtain such consistency.
 Some further necessary technical hypotheses are added.

 \textit{Keywords}: target neuron model, perfect integrate and fire, first passage time, interspike intervals, multivariate point process, time and space structure, regular variation, heavy tails, asymptotic independence